oliv11111/hangman122/README.md

 ## File Structure
 The project follows a simple file structure:
-- `milestone_2.py`: The current script containing the Milestone 2 implementation of the Hangman game.
+- `milestone_2.py`: The old script containing the Milestone 2 implementation of the Hangman game.
+- 'milestone_4.py': The current implementation of the Hangman game.
 - `README.md`: Documentation file for the project.

 ## Milestones